Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Characterizing K ahler metrics

 Lemma~\ref{CalabiCondition} states that the initial metric is Calabi if and only if $f=gg_s$.
 Because Ricci flow preserves the K\"ahler condition with respect to the original complex structure (here, the unique complex structure on $\mb{CP}^2\#\,\overline{\mb{CP}}^{\,2}$) and also preserves initial symmetries, a solution originating from Calabi initial data remains Calabi for as long as it exists.
 This can be seen directly, as we now observe.

-In this section, which is not needed for the rest of the paper, we find it convenient to work with $u:=f^2$ and $v:=g^2$.
+In this section (which is not needed for the rest of the chapter) and occasionally below, we find it convenient to work with $u:=f^2$ and $v:=g^2$.
 The Ricci flow evolution equations for these quantities are given by

 On a Calabi solution, one can use the relation $u=v_s^2/4$ (equivalent to $f=gg_s$) to simplify the evolution equation above for $v$, thereby obtaining

 One now has two ways of computing the evolution of $u$.
 Evaluating the equation above for $u_t$ by using the K\"ahler condition $u=v_s^2/4$ to convert the \textsc{rhs} into terms involving only $v$ and its derivatives, one obtains